jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-04b.md

 description: ""
 linkb: /research/constitutions/br/title-04
 linkbtext: "Brazil"
-linkf: /research/constitutions/br/chapter-2
+klinkf: /research/constitutions/br/
 linkftext: "Chapter 2"
 icon: "/flags/br.png"
 ---

 Article 131.
 The Advocacy-General of the Union is the institution which, either directly or through a subordinated agency, represents the Union judicially or extrajudicially, and it is responsible, under the terms of the supplementary law which provides for its organization and operation, for the activities of judicial consultation and assistance to the Executive Power.

 Paragraph 1.
-The Advocacy-General of the Union is headed by the Advocate- General of the Union, freely appointed by the President of the Republic from among citizens over thirty-five years of age, of notable juridical learning and spotless reputation.
+The Advocacy-General of the Union is headed by the Advocate-General of the Union, freely appointed by the President of the Republic from among citizens over thirty-five years of age, of notable juridical learning and spotless reputation.

 Paragraph 2.
 Admission into the initial classes of the careers of the institution dealt with in this article shall take place by means of a civil service entrance examination